C. Everett Koop: Personal life

 In early 1968, Koop's son David was killed in a rock climbing accident on Cannon Mountain during his junior year at Dartmouth College.
-Koop later wrote that because of his son's death he thought, "I might be better able to help parents of dying children, but for quite a while I felt less able, too emotionally involved.
+Koop later wrote that because of his son's death, he thought, "I might be better able to help parents of dying children, but for quite a while I felt less able, too emotionally involved.
 And from that time on, I could rarely discuss the death of a child without tears welling up into my eyes."
 Years later, he and his wife wrote a book called Sometimes Mountains Move to help others who had lost a child.
-Koop's son Rev. Norman Koop attended Eastern Baptist College (now Eastern University) and graduated in 1969.
-The following year the elder Koop was elected to the board of trustees, becoming the first non-Baptist member of the board.
+Koop's son, the Reverend Norman Koop, attended Eastern Baptist College (now Eastern University) and graduated in 1969.
+The following year, the elder Koop was elected to the board of trustees, becoming the first non-Baptist member of the board.

 In February 2007, Elizabeth Koop, his wife of nearly 70 years, died.
 On April 17, 2010, he married Cora Hogue, a former staff member of Tenth Presbyterian Church in Philadelphia.